 Tracking and Analyzing SEO Strategies

 Hopefully, you’ve learned what SEO is, why it’s important, and some of the biggest factors that contribute to a site’s ranking in search results.
-SEO is always evolving just as search engines are always evolving to get better at providing useful sites to their searchers.
+SEO is always evolving because search engines are always evolving to get better at providing useful sites to their searchers.
 You should revisit your site’s SEO strategies periodically to make sure your site stays competitive with the latest search methods.
 This is a long-term marketing strategy, and you shouldn’t expect to see drastic changes overnight.
 There are many free and paid tools available from organizations that specialize in SEO to help you track how your site is doing and identify areas where you can improve.
 Some of the most reputable sources for information are Moz, SEMrush, and Ahrefs.
 Google has some of their own resources, too.
-If you use WordPress, we highly recommend the Yoast plugin for optimization.
+If you use WordPress, we highly recommend the Divi Theme or Yoast plugin for optimization.
 Send us a message if you have any questions about SEO, and we are happy to assist with your site’s SEO.